PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 Compilation functionality is mostly designed as **transforms**, which you can read up on in the section on :doc:`inspecting circuits </introduction/inspecting_circuits>`.

+PennyLane also supports experimental just-in-time compilation, via [Catalyst](https://github.com/pennylaneai/catalyst).
+This is more general, and supports full hybrid compilation --- compiling both the classical and quantum components of your workflow into a binary that can be run close to the accelerators (GPUs, QPUs, CPUs) that you are using.

 Simplifying Operators
 ----------------------